Karliux/BairesDev-CodingExam/README.md

 ##For question 4 please refer to ListsExercise.java class
 For this exercise we need a data structure capable of traverse elements in an efficient way.
 List and ListIterator can help us to solve this question.

-Unit test should be run with maven.
+Unit tests should be run with maven.
 Code is for Java 1.6 and JUnit 4.11

 ###Regards